Masoud2018/Wasaap/README.md

-We strongly recommend to run the package on a virtua environment
+We strongly recommend to run the package on a virtual environment

 ```bash